Dynamical Properties of Safety Filters for Linear Systems and Affine Control Barrier Functions: Introduction

 \section{Introduction}

-Modern engineering systems such as aerospace vehicles, humanoid robots, and power grids, are subject to strict safety requirements during operation.
+\IEEEPARstart{M}{odern} engineering systems such as aerospace vehicles and humanoid robots are subject to strict safety requirements during operation.
 Control theory formalizes such safety specifications by requiring that the state of the system remains within a prescribed region.
-A variety of different techniques have been developed to achieve this, including control barrier functions (CBFs)~\cite{ADA-XX-JWG-PT:17}, model predictive control~\cite{JBR-DQM-MMD:17}, Hamilton--Jacobi reachability~\cite{SB-MC-SH-CJT:17}, and reference governors~\cite{EG-SDC-IK:17}.
+Different techniques have been developed to achieve this, including control barrier functions (CBFs)~\cite{ADA-XX-JWG-PT:17}, model predictive control~\cite{JBR-DQM-MMD:17}, Hamilton--Jacobi reachability~\cite{SB-MC-SH-CJT:17}, and reference governors~\cite{EG-SDC-IK:17}.

 Here we focus on a particular approach to design safe controllers referred to as \textit{CBF-based safety filters}.
-This mechanism minimally modifies a nominal (potentially unsafe) controller at every point in the state space in order to make it safe.
-The resulting safe controller can be obtained at every point as the solution of an optimization problem, which is a quadratic program (QP) if the dynamics are control-affine~\cite{ADA-SC-ME-GN-KS-PT:19}, in which case it can be expressed in closed-form~\cite{XT-DVD:24,PM-SSM-PO-LY-ED-JWB-ADA:25, mousavi2025vertices}.
+This mechanism minimally modifies a nominal (potentially unsafe) controller at every state in order to make it safe.
+The resulting safe controller can be obtained at every point as the solution of an optimization problem, which is a quadratic program (QP) if the dynamics are control-affine~\cite{ADA-SC-ME-GN-KS-PT:19}, in which case it can be expressed in closed-form~\cite{XT-DVD:24,PM-SSM-PO-LY-ED-JWB-ADA:25, mousavi2025vertices,mousavi2026structure}.

-Despite the widespread application of CBF-based safety filters for a wide range of tasks such as adaptive cruise control~\cite{ADA-JWG-PT:14}, bipedal robotic walking~\cite{SCH-XX-ADA:15}, or aircraft flight~\cite{OS-ZS-MM-JG-KR-NR-CF:24}, recent works~\cite{XT-DVD:24,MFR-APA-PT:21,PM-YC-EDA-JC:25-arxiv} have shown that the closed-loop system obtained from CBF-based safety filters can exhibit a variety of undesired behaviors, such as unbounded trajectories, limit cycles, or undesired equilibria (i.e., equilibria that do not exist in the nominal system).
+Despite the widespread application of CBF-based safety filters for a wide range of tasks such as adaptive cruise control~\cite{ADA-JWG-PT:14}, bipedal robotic walking~\cite{SCH-XX-ADA:15}, or aircraft flight~\cite{OS-ZS-MM-JG-KR-NR-CF:24}, the recent works~\cite{PM-YC-EDA-JC:25-arxiv,NM-JC-PS-KZ:25,XT-DVD:24,MFR-APA-PT:21} have shown that the closed-loop system obtained from CBF-based safety filters can exhibit a variety of undesired behaviors, such as unbounded trajectories, limit cycles, or undesired equilibria (i.e., equilibria that do not exist in the nominal system).
+In particular,~\cite{XT-DVD:24} studies the problem by adding a control Lyapunov function (CLF) constraint on the safety filter, which introduces a different set of undesired equilibria, and only local asymptotic stability of desired equilibria is shown.
+In this paper, we study the safety filter without the CLF constraint.
 In general, a full characterization of the dynamical properties produced by CBF-based safety filters, as well as design principles that ensure that they lead to desirable dynamical behaviors remains an important open research problem.
-In this paper, we study it in the case where the dynamics are linear and the safety constraints are affine in the system state.
-This setting is particularly relevant in applications such as aerospace control~\cite{EL-KAW:24}, where control designs are implemented to linearized models of the aircraft's full dynamics.